The blogosphere is awash with colorful images of incredible knitting designs. Which knitting bloggers are worth following?

-What We Love: Kristen’s patterns are designed for kids, adults and dolls.
+I Love: Kristen’s patterns are designed for kids, adults and dolls.
 Her blog posts discuss what’s on her needles and her current patterns.
-Also what’s going on in her life.
-If you love gardening, Kristen’s garden is magnificent.

 Knit and CroShay by Shay J.

 Shay loves knitting, crocheting, and the creativity that they afford her.
-Even more, she loves making things for others and herself that people can use in everyday life.
+She loves making things people can use in everyday life.

 Jane Richmond by Jane Richmond

-Jane is both into books and knitting.
-She has been designing and publishing knitting patterns since 2008 and finds inspiration in people, places, and things in their hometown of Victoria, BC.
-As a knitter, she enjoys both the process and the product of the craft and makes every effort to create pieces that are just as fun to knit as they are to wear.
+Jane has been designing and publishing knitting patterns since 2008 and finds inspiration in people, places, and things.
+As a knitter, she enjoys both the process and creates pieces that are fun to knit and wear.

 Super String Theory by Sahara Briscoe

-Sahara Briscoe develops and fabricates textiles for diverse applications. nvolved in the entire journey of fiber and fabric – from sourcing and preparation to its transformation across a range of textile activities –spinning, knitting, crochet, weaving, construction, dyeing and embellishment.
+Sahara Briscoe develops textiles.
+She’s involved in sourcing and preparation to spinning, knitting, crochet, weaving, construction, dyeing and embellishment.

-What We Love: Sahara’s creativity is vast and varied, so rich in all facets of design and making.
-A real feast for the eyes.
+I Love: Sahara’s creativity is vast, rich in all facets of design.

 Little Church Knits by Cheryl Toy